sc18zs/final_project_cs596/README.md

 This can be attributed to several key physical and computational factors:

-   - The molecular dynamics simulation employs a 1×1×2 spatial domain decomposition, where the simulation box is divided only along the z-direction between two processes.
+   - The molecular dynamics simulation employs a spatial domain decomposition, where the simulation box is divided only along the x,y,z-direction between two/or more processes.
 The initial configuration uses a face-centered cubic (FCC) lattice structure, which inherently provides a highly uniform distribution of atoms across the domain.
 This initial setup ensures that each process begins with approximately equal computational load.

    - During the simulation, it was observed that significant load imbalances rarely occurred naturally.
 The initial configuration uses a structure, which inherently provides a highly uniform distribution of atoms across the domain.
 This initial setup ensures that each process begins with approximately equal computational load.